 Duration type – Here you choose the duration type of the schedule.
 Depending on this choice, the schedule is defined in one of three alternative views:

-Default value – [Visible if The schedule defines option is not set to Moments] Here you define the default value for the schedule - the value that will be used for the intervals not defined in the schedule.
+Default value – [Visible if The schedule defines option is set to Intervals (Start, End)] Here you define the default value for the schedule - the value that will be used for the intervals not defined in the schedule.

 Repeat schedule weekly – [Visible if Duration type is set to Week] Here you need to define the weekly schedule for employees, which week days are working and which are not, when the shift starts and ends.
 Select on / off vor Value for each weekly schedule variant.

 Repeat every – [Visible if the Duration type is set to Days/Weeks, or Custom (no calendar mapping)] Here you define the recurrence of the schedule.

 Snap to – [Visible if the Duration type is set to Days/Weeks or Custom (no calendar mapping)] If you want your schedule to be applied not from its start moment on model launch, here you can define, what model time corresponds to the start moment of the schedule.
 Please note that this setting does not define the time when the schedule starts applying - it defines how the start of the schedule is shifted regarding the zero model time.

 week in some countries (e.g. USA) is Sunday, while in some

 other (e.g. Russia) - Monday.
 Therefore